disarm-platform/docs/api-docs/creating-and-deploying-functions/basics-of-writing-a-function.md

 * receive a request object / dictionary / list containing parameters
 * need to return something which can be serialised as JSON

-The next section will show you how you can get hold of our template code.
+The next section will walk you through examples of how to write and package a function in either [R](api-docs/creating-and-deploying-functions/creating_in_r.md) or [Python](api-docs/creating-and-deploying-functions/creating_in_python.md).